ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 In this lab and subsequent labs, you must show all your work and justify your answers to receive full credit.
 :::

-# Theory: Kinematics, Collision and Energy Loss
+# Theory &ndash; Kinematics, Collision and Energy Loss

 You have mastered the basic kinematic relations that govern projectile motion and collisions in previous introductory physics courses.
-In this lab, we will investigate inelastic collisions, and energy loss to the environment.
+In this lab, we will investigate (partially) elastic collisions, and energy loss to the environment.

 Assume that you drop a ball from a given height, and the ball is initially at rest.
 The ball&rsquo;s position over time until it hits the floor can be calculated by means of the kinematics formulas for constant acceleration.
 These formulas will give you a fairly accurate account of the ball&rsquo;s trajectory.